EvgeniyMukhamedjanov/liquid-ajax-cart/docs/reference/state.md

 If the property is `true`:
   * [controls](/reference/controls/) become inactive,
   * the [`js-ajax-cart-request-in-progress`](/reference/js-ajax-cart-request-in-progress/) CSS class will be added to the `body` tag.

+## Interactions

+Use the [`getCartState`](/reference/getCartState) function to get the current state.

+If you want to run your Javascript code after the state is updated — use the [`subscribeToCartStateUpdate`](/reference/subscribeToCartStateUpdate/) function.